manufacturing and construction industries in Nigeria, Manufacturing Industry Definition:

 FACTORY OR MODERN manufacturing and construction industries IN NIGERIA

-Modern manufacturing industries in Nigeria are grouped into four major industrial zones.
+Modern manufacturing and construction industries in Nigeria are grouped into four major industrial zones.
 These zones are:

 - The Western Industrial Zone: This zone is located in the western part of Nigeria or west of River Niger.
 Important industrial towns include Lagos, Ibadan, Sango Otta, Abeokuta, Epe, Apapa, Ewekoro and Oshogbo.

-- The North – Central Industrial Zone: This zone is located in the northern part of Nigeria or north of Rivers Niger and Benue.
+- The North–Central Industrial Zone: This zone of the manufacturing and construction industries is located in the northern part of Nigeria or north of Rivers Niger and Benue.
 Important industrial towns include Kano, Kaduna, Jos and Zaria.